-- 11. STATE STREET CORRIDOR TRANSIT ORIENTED DEVELOPMENT PLAN (2019): The plan seeks to guide development on and adjacent to State Street with a cohesive vision to provide a mix of uses, design streets at a human scale, create active public spaces, showcase nature and neighborhood, and encourage sustainability and functionality. - Increase bus rapid transit service thought dedicated ROW busway alignment, off-board fare collection, intersection treatments, and platform level boarding (page 26) - Make pedestrian and bike friendly by using 11foot travel lanes, reducing the speed to 35 mph, incorporate BRT station platform design at all stations, combine sidewalk and bicycle lane into a single pathway separated by a planting strip (page 39) - Include entry gateways and wayfinding signage in new development projects to encourage sense of arrival (page 43)
+11. STATE STREET CORRIDOR TRANSIT ORIENTED DEVELOPMENT PLAN (2019): The plan seeks to guide development on and adjacent to State Street with a cohesive vision to provide a mix of uses, design streets at a human scale, create active public spaces, showcase nature and neighborhood, and encourage sustainability and functionality.

+- Increase bus rapid transit (BRT) service thought dedicated ROW busway alignment, off-board fare collection, intersection treatments, and platform level boarding (page 26) - · Make pedestrian and bike friendly by using 11- foot travel lanes, reducing the speed to 35 mph, incorporate BRT station platform design at all stations, combine sidewalk and bicycle lane into a single pathway separated by a planting strip (page 39)